dotnet/EntityFramework.Docs/docs/internals/services.rst

 Services fall into one or more categories.

 Context services
-  Services that related to interaction with a specific instance of ``DbContext``.
-These services provide functionality for working with the user model and context options.
+  Services that are related to a specific instance of  ``DbContext``.
+They provide functionality for working with the user model and context options.

 Provider services
   Provider-specific implementations of services.
 For example, SQLite uses